Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 Cathal Divilly: Fantastic Colin, and I know you've developed a practical model that's going to be really useful for companies and leaders around how they, how they support leaders, right, in this remote setting.
 I'm looking forward to kind of hearing all about that, but one thing that sparked there is I remember you saying to me sort of at the start of the pandemic that what you're seeing is that low trust leaders – so if you're a low trust leader pre-pandemic – that some of those traits are almost being magnified in terms of a virtual setting.
 What did you mean by that?

-Dr Colin Hugues: There's a great quote, and it's attributed to Warren Buffett, and it says, he apparently said “only when the tide goes out do you discover who's been swimming naked”.
+Dr Colin Hughes: There's a great quote, and it's attributed to Warren Buffett, and it says, he apparently said “only when the tide goes out do you discover who's been swimming naked”.
 And I think the tide went out with COVID, and what I mean by that was overnight all leaders, or most leaders, became remote leaders.
 And I think remote leaders really have to double down on the levels of support they give to employees and the engagement and the clarity of expectations and all of these different things.

 And from all of the virtual leaders I've spoken to.
 And you know, spoken to really experienced virtual leaders and hybrid leaders in advance of COVID.
 But they will tell you that you need to be more intentional when you're a remote leader in showing people that you care.
 In supporting people and you need to be much more reflective.